MarijaBorisov/ngsi-tools/README.md

 # <a name="top"></a>Waste4Think NGSI Connector Api
 <br />
 <br />
 Waste4Think NGSI Connector API is a part of the backend implementation of the Waste4Think project, providing an API interface for other participants in the project.
 Using this interface, users can do several operations:

+* Create/Update Entity Type structure which defines rules to be applied in order to create entities

 * Create entities from a file.
 The NGSI Connector API allows users to create a large number of entities directly from .csv or .json files, it also has customizable rules for defining how data from files will be checked.

 * Update entities from a file, it can support full or partial update depending on user configuration.

 * Supporting all Fiware Orion GET operations with queries, the goal is providing users with the ability to check data creation.

 This project is part of [Waste4Think](http://waste4think.eu/), for more information check the Waste4Think [Info](http://waste4think.eu/about-waste4think) section.

 ### Content
 *  [Description](#description)